farjump/raspberry-pi/README.md

 raytracer using the GPU.

-Note that we use docker to produce our development environments and build a debian image with the expected tools, including the GCC toolchain for the ARM architecture.
+Note that we use docker to produce our development environments and build a Debian image with the expected tools, including the GCC toolchain for the ARM architecture.
 The Makefile command `make shell` builds the docker image according to [`sdk/Dockerfile`](sdk/Dockerfile).
 It is up to you to use it or use instead your own setup.